tensorage/tensorage/README.md

 Minimum device requirement

 `'For miner'`
-- 1TB of Hard Disk, 4GB of RAM, 2 CPUs
+- 1 TB of Hard Disk (depends on your needs), 8 GB of RAM, 8 CPUs

 `'For validator'`
-- 80GB of Hard Disk, 4GB of RAM, 2 CPUs
+- 500 GB of Hard Disk, 16 GB of RAM, 12 CPUs

 # License
 This repository is licensed under the MIT License.